Few-shot News Recommendation via Cross-lingual Transfer: Introduction

-Though promising solutions have shown their effectiveness on making use of warm users to help cold users in recommendation, they become incapable when no warm users are available to use.
-This is the so-called \emph{few-shot user recommendation} scenario, where all users have few user-item interactions. {This scenario can often be found at unpopular or early-stage recommendation platforms. } Addressing the few-shot recommendation at these platforms is actually a chicken-and-egg problem.
-The performance of recommender system at these platforms rely on the observable user-item interactions and in turn, the user-item interactions rely on the performance of the recommender system as users may not find their interest items and leave the platform~\cite{ding2021zeroshot}.
-To address this issue in news recommendation, \cite{Cold-Start_News14} proposed to use the browse information of these cold-start users themselves in other domains.
+A number of works have tried to infer the preference of cold-start users based on the behavior of warm users who have browsed a large amount of news \cite{KARIMI20181203, Personalizednewsimplicitsocialexperts, PENETRATE, zeroShotRec}}.
+Though promising results have been obtained by making use of warm users to help cold users in recommendation, these solutions become incapable when no warm users are available to use.
+This is the so-called \emph{few-shot user recommendation} scenario, where all users have few user-item interactions, as shown in Fig. \ref{fig:1}(b). {This scenario can often be found at unpopular or early-stage recommendation platforms. } Addressing the few-shot recommendation at these platforms is actually a chicken-and-egg problem.
+The performance of the recommender system at these platforms relies on the observable user-item interactions and in turn, the user-item interactions rely on the performance of the recommender system as users may not find their interested items and leave the platform~\cite{ding2021zeroshot}.
+To address this issue in news recommendation, an approach in \cite{Cold-Start_News14} is proposed to use the browse information of these cold-start users themselves in other domains.
 This is a feasible idea to transfer the knowledge from a rich source domain to the few-shot target domain.
-However, these methods require overlapping users between two domains \cite{ijcai2017-343, hu-yang-2021-trnews,Cold-Start_News14}, and are limited to transfer the knowledge only for the overlapping users.
+However, these methods require the existence of overlapping users between two domains \cite{ijcai2017-343, hu-yang-2021-trnews,Cold-Start_News14} (as shown in Fig. \ref{fig:1}(c)), and are thus limited to only transfer knowledge via the overlapping users.

+We focus on a more challenging but widely existing problem that users in a target domain are all cold-start users, and they are not available in other domains for playing the role of knowledge transfer.
+As shown in Fig. \ref{fig:1}(d), these users have only a few interaction records in one single domain.
+In this case, the previous meta-learning based \cite{FewShotLBSN, MFNP, MELU} and transfer learning based solutions \cite{ijcai2017-343, hu-yang-2021-trnews,Cold-Start_News14} become incapable, due to the limited amount of user-news interactions.
+Even a strong domain-specific news encoder cannot always help in this case, because the inference of users' interest is limited more by the lack of user-news interactions, rather than the understanding of news content.
+Take zero-shot cold users as special examples, a news encoder doesn't help on guessing the users' interest.
+Recommendation decision is then likely made by blind guess, unless external information from another domain can help on profiling the common patterns of users' interest.